 BiographyYates, James b.
-August 9, 1906, Brown Settlement (Quitman), Mississippi; Separated, Rail Road Worker, CP 1936 branch secretary; received passport# 365628 on February 5, 1937 which listed his address as 239 West 111th Street, NYC and 229 W 3rd Street, NYC [?]
-(Quitman, Mississippi); Sailed February 20, 1937 aboard the Ile de France; Arrived in Spain on March 17, 1937; Served with the International Auto Park in Albacete, later assigned to the XI BDE Transport as a driver; Returned to the US on February 16, 1938 aboard the Lafayette, WWII US Army, d.
-October 1992.
+August 9, 1906, Brown Settlement (Quitman), Mississippi; African American; Married (Separated); Rail Road Worker; CP 1936 branch secretary, Dining Car Employee Union; Received Passport# 365628 on February 5, 1937 which listed his address as 239 West 111th Street, NYC and 229 W 3rd Street, NYC [?]
+(Quitman, Mississippi); Sailed February 20, 1937 aboard the Ile de France; Arrived in Spain on March 17, 1937; Served with the International Auto Park in Albacete, Usine #1 until July 1, 1937; Assigned to the XI BDE Transport as a Driver until September 1937; Sent to hospital for illness; Repatriated January 1938; Returned to the US on February 16, 1938 aboard the Lafayette; WWII US Army; d.
+November 7, 1993, NYC.

 Photograph: James Yates, Veterans of the Abraham Lincoln Brigade Photograph Collection; ALBA Photo 15; Series I Photographs 1930s-1990s, Box 3, Folder 91.
 Tamiment Library/Robert F. Wagner Labor Archives.
 Elmer Holmes Bobst Library, 70 Washington Square South, New York, NY 10012, New York University Libraries.